+(\$M) Strong investment grade debt ratings (long-term/short-term/outlook)

+1. In January 2022, Hydro One successfully amended its Operating Credit Facilities to add Sustainability Linked Pricing to incorporate environmental, social and governance (ESG) targets.

-- In August 2022, HOL filed a universal short form base shelf prospectus (Universal Base Shelf Prospectus) with securities regulatory authorities in Canada, which allows it to offer, from time to time in one or more public offerings, up to \$2.0 billion of debt, equity or other securities, or any combination thereof, and expires in September 2024.
-At September 30, 2022, \$2.0 billion of debt, equity or other securities, or any combination thereof, and expires in September 2024.
-At September 30, 2022, \$2.0 billion of debt, equity or other securities. remained available for issuance under the Universal Base Shelf Prospectus. - In June 2022, HOI filed a short form base shelf prospectus in connection with its Medium Term Note (MTN) Program, which has a maximum authorized principal amount of notes issuable of \$4.0 billion and expires in July 2024.
-On October 27, 2022, Hydro One Inc. issued long-term debt totaling \$750 million, resulting in \$3,250 million remaining available for issuance under the MTN Program prospectus. - Includes Hydro One Inc.'s \$750 million Medium-Term Note issue, which closed on October 27, 2022 and matures January 27, 2028 - Includes long-term debt of Hydro One Sault Ste.
-Marie LP, a subsidiary of Hydro One Inc., in the principal amount of \$133 million due in 2023. - Debt to capitalization is a non-GAAP ratio, Non-GAAP ratio, Non-GAAP ratio, Non-GAAP ratios do not have a standardized meaning under US GAAP used to prepare the Company's financial statements and might not be comparable to similar financial measures presented by other entities.
-Debt to capitalization ratio has been calculated as total debt (including total long-term debt and short-term borrowings, net of cash and cash equivalents) divided by total debt plus total shareholders' equity, but excluding any amounts related to noncontrolling interest.
-Management believes that the debt to capital structure.
-See the section titled "Non-GAAP Financial Measures" in the Annual MD&A and in the Interim MD&A for a discussion of this non-GAAP ratio and its component elements. - FFO to Debt is a non-GAAP ratio.
-Non-GAAP ratio.
-Non-GAAP ratio on thave a standardized meaning under US GAAP used to prepare the Company's financial measures presented by other entities.
-FFO to Debt has been calculated as: FFO for the last twelve months ending September 30, 2022 divided by total debt (including total long-term debt, and short-term borrowings, net of cash and cash equivalents).
-Management believes that FFO is helpful as a supplemental measure of the Company's operating cash flows as it excludes timing-related fluctuations in non-cash operating working capital and cash flows not attributable to common shareholders.
-As such, management believes that FFO provides a consistent measure of the cash generating performance of the Company's assets.
-See the section titled "Non-GAAP Financial Measures" in the Annual MD&A and in the Interim MD&A for a discussion of these component elements.
+2. In August 2020, HOL filed the Universal Base Shelf Prospectus with securities regulatory authorities in Canada, which allows it to offer, from time to time in one or more public offerings, up to \$2.0 billion of debt, equity or other securities, or any combination thereof, and expires in September 2022.
+At March 31, 2022, \$1.575 billion remained available for issuance under the Universal Base Shelf Prospectus.

+3. In April 2020, Hydro One Inc. (HOI) filed a Medium Term Note (MTN) Program prospectus, which has a maximum authorized principal amount of notes issuable of \$4.0 billion, expiring in May 2022.
+At March 31, 2022, \$1.9 billion remained available for issuance under the MTN Program prospectus.
+A new MTN Program prospectus is expected to be filed in the first half of 2022.

+4. Includes long-term debt of Hydro One Sault Ste.
+Marie LP, a subsidiary of Hydro One Inc., in the principal amount of \$136 million due in 2023.

+5. Debt to capitalization is a non-GAAP ratio.
+Non-GAAP ratio a do not have a standardized meaning under GAAP used to prepare the Company's financial statements and might not be comparable to similar financial measures presented by other entities.
+See the section titled "Non-GAAP Reasures" in the MD&A for a discussion of this non-GAAP ratio and its component elements.
+Debt to capitalization ratio has been calculated as total debt (including total long-term debt and short-term borrowings, net of cash and cash equivalents) divided by total shareholders' equity, but excluding any amounts related to noncontrolling interest.
+Management believes that the debt to capitalization ratio is helpful as a measure of the proportion of debt in the Company's capital structure

+6. FFO to Debt is a non-GAAP ratio.
+Non-GAP ratio do not have a standardized meaning under US GAP used to prepare the Company's financial statements and might not be comparable to similar financial measures presented by other entities.
+FFO to Debt is a non-GAAP ratio do not have a standardized meaning under US GAP used to prepare the Company's financial statements and might not be comparable to the similar financial measures presented by other entities.
+FFO to Debt thins been calculated as: FFO for the last twelve months ending March 31, 2022 divided by total debt (including total long-term debt, and short-term borrowings, net of cash and cash equivalents).
+Management believes that FFO is helpful as a supplemental measure of the Company's operating working cash flows as it excludes that FFO provides a consistent measure of the company's assets.
+See the section titled "Non-GAAP Measures" in the MD&A for a discussion of the component elements.